 Mediation is one of the most popular forms of alternative dispute resolution.
 It is a flexible, confidential and without prejudice consensual process in which parties to a dispute appoint a neutral individual (the mediator) to facilitate negotiations between them, with a view to achieving a settlement.
 In many cases, mediation will be a quicker and cheaper form of dispute resolution than court proceedings.
 It has the advantage that the parties can settle their dispute in any way they see fit, rather than being confined to the relief that a court is able to order.
 It can also help the parties to preserve an on-going commercial relationship – something that is particularly important in long-term contractual situations.

 Mediation can be conducted in whatever manner the parties choose, including live screen or telephone conference.
-In the current national lockdowns caused by Covid-19, when more traditional forms of dispute resolution may be less accessible, mediation may well provide an attractive and viable alternative.
+During lockdowns caused by Covid-19, when more traditional forms of dispute resolution were less accessible, mediation provided an attractive and viable alternative.